September is usually a busy month when it comes to arranging an MOT, but this month is shaping up to even busier than usual.

-At the start of the COVID-19 pandemic the Government announced an automatic six-month extension to any MOTs due between 30 March and 31 July 2020, but since 1 August 2020, MOT tests have needed to be completed as normal.
+At the start of the COVID-19 pandemic in 2020, the Government announced an automatic six-month extension to any MOTs due between March and July and this led to a surge in bookings towards the end of last year.

 Don’t forget that for Motability Scheme customers the cost of your vehicle’s MOT is included as part of your worry-free lease package, and if your dealer is unable to complete your MOT for any reason, you can also contact Kwik Fit and make an appointment at one of their centres

 When is your MOT test due?